flatcar-archive/flatcar-docs/ignition/what-is-ignition.md

 ## Providing Ignition a config

 Ignition can read its config from a number of different locations, but only from one at a time.
-When running Container Linux on the supported cloud providers, Ignition will read its config from the instance's userdata.
+When running Flatcar Linux on the supported cloud providers, Ignition will read its config from the instance's userdata.
 This means that if Ignition is being used, it will not be possible to use other tools which also use this userdata (such as coreos-cloudinit).
 Bare metal installations and PXE boots can use the kernel boot parameters to point Ignition at the config.

 ## Where is Ignition supported?